 Frequently Asked Questions

 The extra guest fee is a per-person, per-night charge that applies when the number of guests exceeds the threshold you set in your listing.
-For example, if your base rate covers 2 guests and you set a $25 extra guest fee, a party of 4 would be charged an additional $50 per night.
+For example, if your base rate covers 2 guests and you set a $25 extra guest fee, a party of 4 would be charged an additional $50 per night on top of the base rate.

 Most hosts charge between $10 and $50 per extra guest per night, depending on the market and property type.
-The fee should reflect the actual incremental costs of additional guests, such as extra linens, toiletries, utilities, and wear and tear on the property.
+The fee should reflect actual incremental costs — extra linens, toiletries, utilities, and cleaning time — rather than an arbitrary markup above the base rate.